dotnet/AspNetCore.Docs/aspnetcore/security/authentication/accconfirm.md

 Note the `EmailConfirmed` field is `False`.

-You might want to use this email again in the next step, when the app sends a confirmation email.
+You might want to use this email again in the next step when the app sends a confirmation email.
 Right-click on the row and select **Delete**.
 Deleting the email alias now will make it easier in the following steps.

 ## Require SSL